 Skin melanomas may be suspected in both de novo skin changes and in alterations of pre-existing moles.
-There have been some attempts to create diagnostic systems based on clinical symptoms (Table 1).
-The most popular of these is the American mnemonic clinical system called ABCD(E), used mostly with educational intent because it is useful only in identification of some melanomas, mostly of the superficial spreading melanomas and the majority of advanced melanomas.
+There are some attempts to create diagnostic systems based on clinical symptoms (Table 1).
+The most popular is the American mnemonic, clinical system called ABCD(E), actually used mostly with educational intention because it is useful only in identification of some melanomas, mostly of the superficial spreading melanomas and of the majority of advanced melanomas.
 However, this system cannot be used as a diagnostic (screening) tool in daily clinical practice.
 A clinical ABCD(E) system does not permit appropriate qualification of about 50% of melanomas (especially including the early stages of skin melanomas with diameter < 5 mm, nodular melanoma usually without parameter C - heterogeneity of colour and B - irregular border as well as amelanotic melanomas and changes of the hairy skin of the head surface) [1].

-Thin melanomas (< 1 mm of thickness according to Breslow scale) are usually identified during the medical examination, whereas very rarely by the patient their relatives.
+Thin melanomas (< 1 mm of thickness according to Breslow scale) are usually identified during the medical examination, whereas very rarely by a patient him/herself or by his/her relatives.